-Some parameters for orientation restraints can be specified in the grompp.mdp file, for a study of the effect of different force constants and averaging times and ensemble averaging see [95].
+Some parameters for orientation restraints can be specified in the grompp.mdp file, for a study of the effect of different force constants and averaging times and ensemble averaging see [97].
+Information for each restraint is stored in the energy file and can be processed and plotted with gmx nmr.